-1 cup unsalted butter, softened 1 tsp. vanilla extract about 2 cups confectioners' sugar 21⁄2 cups all-purpose flour 1 cup pecans, finely chopped by Jay Jalenak (Baton Rouge) a partner practicing in the litigation areas
+1 cup unsalted butter, softened 1 tsp. vanilla extract about 2 cups confectioners' sugar 2-1/4 cups all-purpose flour 1 cup pecans, finely chopped

-Preheat oven to 350°.
+Preheat oven to 350° .
 Lightly grease 2 baking sheets (or use non-stick sheets).
 With a mixer, combine the butter and vanilla.
-Add 1⁄2 cup of the sugar, then slowly add the flour and pecans and mix just until combined.
-Roll the dough into balls about 3⁄4-inch in diameter, and arrange them on the baking sheets.
+Add 1/2 cup of the sugar, then slowly add the flour and pecans and mix just until combined.
+Roll the dough into balls about 3/4-inch in diameter, and arrange them on the baking sheets.
 Bake 15 to 20 minutes, until golden brown.
 Meanwhile, spread the remaining confectioners' sugar out on a plate.
 When the cookies are done, remove from the oven, let cool 3 to 5 minutes.
 Fill a paper lunch bag with the remaining sugar, and drop a few cookies in to get coated.
 Let the powered cookies cool completely before sealing in a container.
 This simple recipe makes about 4 dozen small cookies.